Press release 15 October 2015

 tel. +358 40 8212672

-Application to protect Malmi Airport with its buildings and whole area according to the Law on Protection of Building Heritage 4.67.2010/498, with appendices (UUDELY/6622/2015, in Finnish)
+Application to protect Malmi Airport with its buildings and whole area according to the Act on the Protection of Built Heritage 4.67.2010/498, with appendices (UUDELY/6622/2015, in Finnish)

 Images – free for publication in this context